Distributionally Robust Data Join: Introduction

 \subsection{Related Work}

-\textbf{Distributionally Robust Optimization:} Prior work has looked at many different ways to define the ambiguity set: characterizing the set with moment and support information \citep{delage2010distributionally, goh2010distributionally, wiesemann2014distributionally}, or using various distance measures on probability space and defined the ambiguity set to be all the probability measures that are within certain distance $\epsilon$ of the empirical distribution: \cite{duchi2021learning} use f-divergence, \cite{hu2013kullback} the Kullback-Leibler divergence, \cite{erdougan2006ambiguous} the Prohorov metric, and \cite{shafieezadeh2015distributionally, blanchet2019quantifying, blanchet2019robust, esfahani2018data} the Wasserstein distance, \cite{hashimoto2018fairness} chi-square divergence, and so forth.
-In this work, we focus on the Wasserstein distance.
+\textbf{Distributionally Robust Optimization:} Prior work has looked at many different ways to define the ambiguity set: characterizing the set with moment and support information \citep{delage2010distributionally, goh2010distributionally, wiesemann2014distributionally}, or using various distance measures on probability space and defined the ambiguity set to be all the probability measures that are within certain distance $\epsilon$ of the empirical distribution: \cite{duchi2021learning} use f-divergence, \cite{hu2013kullback} the Kullback-Leibler divergence, \cite{erdougan2006ambiguous} the Prohorov metric, and \citet{shafieezadeh2015distributionally, blanchet2019quantifying, blanchet2019robust, esfahani2018data} the Wasserstein distance, \cite{hashimoto2018fairness} chi-square divergence, and so forth.
+Defining ambiguity sets with divergence measures suffers from the fact that they do not incorporate the underlying geometry between the points --- i.e. almost all divergence measures require the distribution in the ambiguity set to be absolutely continuous with respect to the anchor distribution.
+Therefore, because the distributions in the ambiguity set are simple re-weighting of the anchor distribution, divergence based ambiguity sets don't include distributions where the empirical distributions are perturbed a little bit and hence aren't robust to ``black swan'' outliers \citep{kuhn2019wasserstein}.
+By contrast, the Wasserstein distance allows one to take advantage of the natural geometry of the points (e.g. $L_p$ space).
+Furthermore, when we consider ambiguity sets defined by \emph{two} anchor distributions as we do in this work, the two empirical distributions that are the anchors of the ambiguity set are almost surely not continuous with respect to each other.
+For these reasons, we focus on the Wasserstein distance in this work.